Storm battering western Alaska causes widespread flooding - KTVZ

 “The winds were howling; it was noisy,” she said.

+Most communities experienced wind gusts ranging from 41 mph (66 kph) to 67 mph (108 kph), but Cape Romanzof had peak winds of 91 mph (146 kph), the weather service said.

-Lewis has never experienced a storm like this in the 20 years she’s lived in Golovin.
+Lewis has never experienced a storm like this in 20 years living in Golovin.

 “We’ve had flooding in the past a few times, but it was never this severe,” she said.
 “We’ve never had homes moved from their foundations.”

-There were also reports of flooding in Hooper Bay, St. Michael’s, Unalakleet and Shaktoolik, where waves broke over the berm in front of the community, Plumb said.
+There were also reports of flooding in Hooper Bay, St. Michael’s, Unalakleet and Shaktoolik, where waves crashed over the berm in front of the community, Plumb said.

+In Hooper Bay, more than 250 people took shelter inside the school, Bethel public radio station KYUK reported.
+The village is one of the largest along the coast with nearly 1,400 residents.

+The school’s vice principal, Brittany Taraba, said three homes were knocked off their foundations and large parts of the village were flooded.

-He said the storm will track through the Bering Strait on Saturday and then head into the Chukchi Sea.
+Plumb said the storm would track through the Bering Strait on Saturday and then head into the Chukchi Sea.

-He said there would be high water in the northern Bering Sea vicinity through Saturday night before starting to subside through Sunday.
-Rising water levels farther north, in the Chukchi Sea and Kotzebue Sound areas would persist into Sunday.
+He said there would be high water in the vicinity of the northern Bering Sea through Saturday night before levels start to subside through Sunday.
+Rising water levels farther north, in the Chukchi Sea and Kotzebue Sound areas, were expected into Sunday.

-In Northern California, wind gusts up to 40 mph (64 kph) were forecast overnight Saturday and into Sunday morning along coastal areas from Sonoma County down to Santa Cruz and at higher elevations in the Sierra Nevada, the National Weather Service said.
+In Northern California, wind gusts up to 40 mph (64 kph) were forecast overnight Saturday and into Sunday morning along coastal areas from Sonoma County down to Santa Cruz and at higher elevations in the Sierra Nevada, the weather service said.

-Winds of that strength can bring down branches and drought-stressed trees and cause issues with power outages, said weather service meteorologist Ryan Walbrun.
+Winds that strong can blow down branches and drought-stressed trees and cause power outages, said weather service meteorologist Ryan Walbrun.

 Storms were expected to start Sunday morning and dump up to 3 inches (7.6 centimeters) of rain in coastal areas of Sonoma County and a bit less as rains move southward to the San Francisco area and into the Santa Cruz mountains, Walbrun said.

-“It’s a pretty significant rain for this early in the season,” he said, adding that the storms are forecast to last on-and-off through at least Monday and would make commutes to work wet with slick roads.
+“It’s a pretty significant rain for this early in the season,” he said, adding that the storms are forecast to continue on and off through at least Monday, making commutes to work wet with slick roads.

-“The winds will definitely cause erratic fire behavior” that could ignite new hot spots, said Cal Fire spokesman Scott McLean, but the rains will bring welcome moisture.
+“The winds will definitely cause erratic fire behavior” that could ignite new hot spots despite the welcome moisture, said Cal Fire spokesman Scott McLean.
 “The rain is not going to put out the fire but it will help.”

 Gecker reported from San Francisco.